 This project is presented by The Dock in partnership with Carrick-on-Shannon Community School.

-This year, 2021 The Dock are working with students and teachers to encourage them to discover more about the arts and their own creative potential through a series of focused workshops, talks and collaborative projects.
+This year, 2021, The Dock is working with students and teachers to encourage them to discover more about the arts and their own creative potential through a series of focused workshops, talks and collaborative projects.
 This partnership will be looking at contemporary art and exhibitions at The Dock through a series of projects developed to examine creative thinking and learning that supports the school's TY syllabus.

 The first stage of the project took place at the end of 2020 with workshops in the school with artist David Smith.
-The students examined portraits, compositions, lighting and mediums through photography, drawing and painting.
-Discussions around barriers, distance and the traces we leave behind, encouraged the students to make space to express themselves and discover how elements of their school syllabus such as Geography, English and Physics can relate to art and creativity.
-The students worked with three artists with different skills who lead online workshops and collaborative projects during school time to create a short term project.
+The students examined portraits, compositions, lighting, and mediums through photography, drawing, and painting.
+Discussions around barriers, distance and the traces we leave behind, encouraged the students to make space to express themselves and discover how elements of their school syllabus such as Geography, English, and Physics can relate to art and creativity.
+The students worked with three artists with different skills who led online workshops and collaborative projects during school time to create a short-term project.

 Musician Stephanie Pawula worked with the students on exploring music and its possibilities by creating recordings of the world around them and recordings of day-to-day objects, voices, and instruments.
 By listening to and examining their own unique sound recordings and language, students created a collection of newly composed musical works.

-This project was developed with discussions and evaluation of the first stage of this new partnership led by Laura Mahon, The Dock Visual Arts & Education Manager, Joseph Bambrick, TY Programmes Coordinator, Teacher Maeve Cormican.
+This project was developed with discussions and evaluation of the first stage of this new partnership led by Laura Mahon, The Dock Visual Arts & Education Manager; Joseph Bambrick, TY Programmes Coordinator; and teacher, Maeve Cormican.

 Thank you to Laura Mahon and to the artists, David Smith, Stephanie Pawula, and Wayne O'Connor for facilitating this unique learning experience!
 This a wonderful opportunity for the Transition Year students and teachers of Carrick-on-Shannon Community School.
 These workshops provide some escapism and relaxation for our students and allow them to hone in on their musical, artistic and literary skills.